amckenna41/iso3166-updates/README.md

 * If no input parameter values specified then all ISO 3166-2 updates for all countries and years will be gotten.

 The API was hosted and built using GCP, with a Cloud Function being used in the backend which is fronted by an api gateway and load balancer.
 The function calls a GCP Storage bucket to access the back-end JSON where all ISO 3166 updates are stored.
 A complete diagram of the architecture is shown below.
-Although, due to the cost of infrastructure the hosting was switched to Vercel (https://vercel.com/).
+Although, due to the cost of infrastructure, the hosting was switched to Vercel (https://vercel.com/).

 The API documentation and usage with all useful commands and examples to the API is available on the [README](https://github.com/amckenna41/iso3166-updates/blob/main/iso3166-updates-api/README.md) of the iso3166-updates-api folder.